nebrius/raspi-board/README.md

   </tr>
 </table>

-_Returns_: A number representing the Wiring Pi pin number
+_Returns_: A number representing the Wiring Pi pin number, or null if an invalid pin name was passed in.

 ## Examples